-The SAMOS technology used for processor storage in the 4341 Processor also provides greatly improved chip density compared to the processor storage chip used in most System/370 processors.
-In the 4341 Processor, a processor storage chip contains 64K bits, while a 2K-bit chip is used for processor storage in most System/370 processors.
+The SAMOS technology used for the 64K-bit processor storage chip also provides greatly improved chip density compared to the processor storage chip used in most System/370 processors, which is a 2K-bit chip.
 The higher density of the SAMOS storage chip used in the 4341 Processor is achieved by (1) utilizing fewer elementary components to form an individual storage cell (that can contain one bit of information) than are utilized on a 2K-bit chip for System/370 and (2) reducing the physical size of the elementary components.
 The smaller component size results from the SAMOS technology process that is used to produce the storage chips.